soufianerafik/soufianerafik/README.md

 # 👋 Hi, I’m Soufiane (pronounced: *Souf-Yen*)

-I'm a **Senior Software Engineer** passionate about building secure, user-friendly, accessible and reliable software.
-Over the years, I’ve collaborated with clients ranging from **government agencies** and **universities** to **startups**, developing solutions that meet diverse needs and solve real-world problems.
+I'm a **Senior Software Engineer** with a passion for building secure, user-friendly, and reliable software that solves real-world problems.
+Over the years, I’ve collaborated with **government agencies**, **universities**, and **startups**, delivering solutions that scale and make a meaningful impact.

 ## 💻 What I Do
 I have extensive experience in full-stack development, leveraging tools and technologies like: